novotnyj/http-helper/README.md

 # HttpHelper

-Recently I have to work a lot with sending HTTP requests and parsing responses in PHP.
-I have found 2 options to do this:

-* cURL
-* pecl_http

-cURL works flawless (except CURLOPT_FOLLOWLOCATION and open_basedir or safe_mode).
-I didn't like using C-like style in object oriented app.

-HttpRequest from pecl_http was ok for my usage and it is object oriented.
-But I had to install pecl_http everywere I wanted to use it.

-That's why I have decided to write this module.
-It is using cURL underhood and, and it is object oriented.
+This PHP module started as alternative to the pecl_http.
+Its goal is to make dealing with HTTP requests and cURL easier and object oriented.
+Basic methods are using similar names to make it easier to switch between pecl_http and HttpHelper.
+HttpHelper\Request is using cURL underhood so you need to have cURL extension enabled in your php.ini

 ## Examples